azlyth/personal-site/posts/docker-s3-backup.md

 One part of setting up my online presence naturally includes getting backups going.

 Since I'm trying to keep everything containerized, I did some research into what Amazon S3 backup solutions are out there.
-I found a popular project called {{< link "dockup" "https://github.com/tutumcloud/dockup" >}}
-that basically does everything I wanted to have done.
+I found a popular project called [dockup](https://github.com/tutumcloud/dockup) that basically does everything I wanted to have done.

 However, upon looking at what I had to configure, I thought it could be simpler.